14 Top-Rated Day Trips from Cardiff

 Part of the National Cycle Route, Merthyr Tydfil is a good place to either pick up a bike rental or lace up the old hiking boots and head off along one of the many trails leading into the surrounding hills and mountains.
 Alternatively, you could take the Brecon Mountain Railway eight kilometers into the park and either cycle or walk back.

 For a truly unforgettable Brecon Beacons experience, sign up for a fun waterfall walking adventure.
-This fun half-day excursion involves exploring some of the park's best waterfalls and rivers, including plenty of swimming, jumping, climbing, and traversing along the way, all under the watchful eye of an experienced and fully qualified instructor (equipment and safety gear included).
+This fun half-day excursion involves exploring some of the park's best waterfalls and rivers, including plenty of swimming, jumping, climbing, and traversing along the way.
+These epic adventures are all conducted under the watchful eye of an experienced and fully qualified instructor, and include equipment and safety gear.

-Whatever you choose to do when you get here, you'll be rewarded by superb mountain views, numerous waterfalls (including spectacular Henrhyd Falls, at 27 meters high the tallest in Wales), along with an abundance of flora and fauna to enjoy, including the park's famous wild horses.
+Whatever you choose to do when you get here, you'll be rewarded with superb mountain views, numerous waterfalls, along with an abundance of flora and fauna to enjoy, including the park's famous wild horses.
+A highlight is seeing the spectacular Henrhyd Falls.
+At 27 meters in height, it's the tallest waterfalls in Wales.